Fill out federal tax forms

 - FICA Taxes

-- Federal Insurance Contributions Act taxes, which consist of Social Security and Medicare taxes paid by both employees and employers.
-Each party typically pays 6.2% for Social Security and 1.45% for Medicare on covered wages.
+- Taxes collected under the Federal Insurance Contributions Act, which include Social Security and Medicare taxes paid by both employees and employers.

 - Excise Tax